 ETH 236 - Ethics and Warfare

 This course examines theories about why human beings engage in mass killing, the history of moral deliberation about war in major philosophical and religious traditions, and modern analyses of the diverse and sometimes conflicting moral principles that those traditions have bequeathed to us.
 Students will develop an appreciation for the richness of ethical thinking about war, and enhance their skills in applying moral philosophical reasoning to contemporary wars.
+Instructor: David Perry.

 ETH 237 - Business Ethics and Consumer Responsibility

 We often purchase and use products without any idea of where they come from.
 The stories behind the extraction of raw materials from the earth or sea, the people who grew or manufactured the stuff we buy, how well or badly they were treated as workers, and the environmental impact of the product life-cycle: those stories can be both fascinating and exceedingly complex.
 How do those stories relate to us as consumers, and as potential employees and managers of corporations?
 What does society have a right to expect from corporations in the realm of moral responsibility?
 Do corporate leaders have any moral obligations beyond serving the interests of the stockholders and obeying the law?
-Do they have moral obligations to other "stakeholders" such as employees, consumers, suppliers, members of communities living near factories, et al.?
+Do they have moral obligations to other "stakeholders" such as employees, consumers, suppliers, or members of communities living near factories?
+Instructor: David Perry.

 ETH 238 - Ethics in Professional Life